maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <h4 class="header" id="knn">k-nearest neighbors (k-NN)</h4>

 ##### Introduction
 The $k$-nearest neighbours classifier is one of the simplest and most intuitive places to start with classification algorithms.
-It is a non-parametric model meaning it doesn't make any assumptions about the underlying data distribution, except in assuming it cannot be defined by a finite set of parameters.
+It is a non-parametric model, which means it doesn't make any assumptions about the underlying data distribution - except in assuming it cannot be defined by a finite set of parameters.
 It is also what is called a *lazy learning* method in that the generalization of the training data is deferred until the query for a test data-point is made.
 In this way there is no explicit training stage.

 ##### $k$-nearest neighbours algorithm